 At least I waited til we got home...

 P.S.
 I figured I owed you guys a "real" post, especially because no one has reamed me out about my short posts lately.
 I hope you liked this one.
-Thanks for your friendship
+Thanks for your friendship; you're the best.

 Sunday, October 11, 2009